 When the Ombudsman learns of facts which might constitute or relate to a criminal offence, s/he shall report to the competent national authorities, the European Public Prosecutor’s Office (EPPO) and/or the European Anti-Fraud Office (OLAF).
 In doing so, s/he will normally send the relevant documents, un-redacted, to the authority concerned.

 Individual requests for public access to documents

 EU citizens may exercise their fundamental right to request public access to any document held by the Ombudsman, including documents on the case file or documents related thereto.
-Such requests are handled on the basis of Regulation 1049/2001 regarding public access to documents of the EU institutions.
+Such requests are handled on the basis of Regulation (EC) No 1049/2001 regarding public access to documents of the EU institutions.

 In responding to requests for public access to documents, the personal data of complainants and third parties not including EU staff, are by default redacted prior to public disclosure of documents held by the Ombudsman.